Journey through the highlights of World History

-Fortunately, Core W is a wonderful introduction to the delight of learning.
+Fortunately, History / Bible / Literature W is a wonderful introduction to the delight of learning.
 The approachable, winsome, gripping books gently pull kids in.
 Before you know it, your reluctant learners will be sneaking books off to finish ahead of schedule!
-After Core W, your students will be well-prepared for the fascinating challenges of Sonlight's upper-level Cores ... or whatever schooling options you may choose.
+After W, your students will be well-prepared for the fascinating challenges of Sonlight's upper-level programs ... or whatever schooling options you may choose.

 This program helps students see the connected flow of human history from creation through the present.
 Since history is the story of real cultures, real people, real families, real adventures, and real triumphs and defeats, there is no reason it should be boring!

 I read hundreds of books and chose the very best for this program.
 These stories bring long-ago times to life.
 They provide examples and perspective for us as we experience history being created today.
 They give your children a big-picture understanding of the world that any well-educated person in today's global society ought to have.

 This study answers real-life questions such as: Where did the Greeks come from?
 How did Western history progress during the so-called Dark Ages?
 How did the Renaissance pave the way for the Protestant Reformation?
 How was Asia growing and changing during this time?
 Why did Colonial powers conquer so much of the world?
 What tensions led to the explosion of two world wars?

 History / Bible / Literature W also helps students develop critical thinking skills and understand the world today by seeing how we got where we are.
 The study helps them understand their own and others' cultures by seeing connections between civilizations around the world and throughout time.